 Here's a "third person" bio:

 Robert W. Gehl received a PhD in Cultural Studies from George Mason University in 2010.
 He is currently an associate professor in the Department of Communication at the University of Utah.
 His research draws on science and technology studies, software studies, and critical/cultural studies and focuses on the intersections between technology, subjectivity, and practice.
 He has published critical research exploring corporate and alternative social media, knowledge management, crowdsourcing, media theory, and the Dark Web.
-This work appears in journals such as New Media and Society, Communication Theory, Social Text, Fibreculture, Television and New Media, and the Canadian Journal of Communication.
-His book, Reverse Engineering Social Media (2014 Temple UP), explores the architecture and political economy of social media.
+This work appears in journals such as New Media and Society, Communication Theory, Social Text, Fibreculture, Television and New Media, European Journal of Cultural Studies, and the Canadian Journal of Communication.
+His book, Reverse Engineering Social Media (2014 Temple UP), explores the architecture and political economy of social media and is the winner of the Association of Internet Researchers Nancy Baym Book award.
 At Utah, he teaches courses in communication technology, software studies, new media theory, and political economy of communication.